-In this post we break down post-decluttering minimalist living and show you how to setup and manage visual standards across all areas of your life.
+In this post, we break down the post-decluttering minimalist living and show you how to set up and manage visual standards across all areas of your life.

 What are visual standards and what are the benefits?

-A visual standard is a certain set of principles that make up the aesthetic representation of how a particular area should look.
+A visual standard is a certain set of principles that make up the beautiful representation of how a particular area should look.

-For example, visual standards for your shower, might be putting shavers in the top draw, hanging towels on rack and putting shampoo and conditioner in basket.
+For example, visual standards for your shower might be putting shavers in the top drawer, hanging towels on the rack and putting shampoo and conditioner in a basket.

 So in a nutshell, it’s a method for you to ensure that you leave areas the way you found them.